evennia/evennia/evennia/contrib/xyzgrid/README.md

         EXTRA_LAUNCHER_COMMANDS['xyzgrid'] = 'evennia.contrib.launchcmd.xyzcommand'

-3. Run the new `evennia xyzgrid help` for instructions on how to build the grid.
+3. Run the new `evennia xyzgrid help` for instructions on how to spawn the grid.

 ## Example usage